fNIRS/snirf/snirf_specification.md

 positions.
 If a 4th column presents, it stores the index to the labels of the given landmark.
 Label names are stored in the `probe.landmarkLabels` subfield.
 An label index of 0 refers to an undefined landmark.

-#### /nirs(i)/probe/landmarkPos3D
-* **Presence**: optional
-* **Type**:  numeric 2-D array
-* **Location**: `/nirs(i)/probe.landmarkPos3D`

-This is a 2-D array storing the neurological landmark positions measurement from 3-D digitization and tracking systems to facilitate the registration and mapping of optical data to brain anatomy.
-This array should contain a minimum of 3 columns, representing the x, y and z coordinates of the digitized landmark positions.
-If a 4th column presents, it stores the index to the labels of the given landmark.
-Label names are stored in the `probe.landmarkLabels` subfield.
-An label index of 0 refers to an undefined landmark.

 #### /nirs(i)/probe/landmarkLabels(j)
 * **Presence**: optional